stomee/Inventories/README.md

-# ExampleExtension
+# Inventories
-An example extension for Minestom based off of Sabre/kotlin libs.
+Handles all inventory containers and events for stomee.

 ## Installation